Quick Answer

 Step-by-step setup guide

+At Mills Consulting Group, we help ServiceM8 users get this running alongside their Xero setup so the accounting side is sorted from day one.
 Follow these steps in order.
 The whole setup should take around two hours, including testing your first live job.

-Step 2: Create the Make.com scenario and connect services
+Step 1: Create the Make.com scenario and connect services

-Bearer your_token_here. - OpenAI: Connect your OpenAI account via the built-in connector.
+- OpenAI: Connect your OpenAI account via the built-in connector.
 Paste your API key when prompted.

 - Xero: Click "Add" next to the Xero connection and follow the OAuth2 flow.
 Make will redirect you to Xero for authorisation.